ramyabala221190/WebSocketsWithAngular/README.md

 it can link the socket connection with the particular user.
 In the expressJs server, we are validating the token,decoding it, extracting the username to link it with the socket id.

+If running locally, the proxy.conf.json is used.
+If using docker, the proxy mapping happens in nginx config.

-Note that the WS server and the http server are running on different ports: 8087 and 8088 respectively.
+Note that the WS server and the http server are running on different ports: 8091 and 8092 respectively.
-All Http requests will be made to server on port 8088 and all WS requests will be made to server on pot 8087.
+All Http requests will be made to server on port 8091 and all WS requests will be made to server on port 8092.
 On the same browser tab, we dont want multiple socket connections for the same user.
 So its necessary to check if the socket instance
 (created using io()) is
 active or not before creating a new connection.